-In our series of 28 patients, 7 or 25% of the probands had a first-degree relative with breast cancer, and 1 or 3% had a family member with MBC.
+In our series of 28 patients, 7 or 25% of the probands had a first-degree relative with breast cancer, and 1 or 3% had a family member with male breast cancer.
 Therefore, a family history of breast cancer was found in 8 of 28 persons.
-Our study confirmed high-stage, ERpositive male cases.
-A study by the ample Veterans Affairs Database system likewise indicated that gynecomastia, obesity, and orchitis/epididymitis are connected to MBCs.12 Klinefelter syndrome, a chromosomally connected embryologic defect with a high estrogen/androgen ratio, is also a significant positive factor.13
+Our study confirmed high-stage, estrogen receptor-positive male cases.
+A study by the ample Veterans Affairs Database system likewise indicated that gynecomastia, obesity, and orchitis/epididymitis are connected to MBCs [12].
+Klinefelter syndrome, a chromosomally connected embryologic defect with a high estrogen ratio, is also a significant positive factor [13].

-Several high-penetrance genes have been found to increase a man's risk of developing breast cancer.
+Several high penetrance genes have been found to increase a man's risk of developing breast cancer.
 The most extensively researched are mutations in the BRCA1 and BRCA2 genes.
-BRCA1 and BRCA2, tumor suppressor genes involved in DNA repair, were discovered in 1994^{14} and 1995,15 respectively.
+BRCA1 and BRCA2, tumor suppressor genes involved in DNA repair, were discovered in 1994 [14] and 1995 [15], respectively.
 Mutations in either gene have been linked to an increased risk of numerous cancers, the most prevalent of which are ovarian and breast cancers.
-As noted by Thorlacius et al16 in 1995 and later discovered in numerous other investigations, individuals with a harmful germline BRCA2 mutation have a markedly elevated risk of MBC.
+As noted by Thorlacius et al. [16] in 1995 and later discovered in numerous other investigations, individuals with a harmful germline BRCA2 mutation have a markedly elevated risk of MBC.

-A total of 1939 households were examined in a sizable research using data from the National Cancer Institute Database.17 Of the 97 individuals with MBC, 2.6% and 7.0%, respectively, had detectable BRCA2 and BRCA1 mutations.
-BRCA1 and BRCA2 mutation carriers had a greater cumulative risk of breast cancer than did noncarriers at all ages.
-Men with BRCA1 mutations had an age-adjusted cumulative breast cancer risk of 1.2% (95% confidence interval [CI], 0.22%-2.8%) at age 70, whereas those with BRCA2 mutations had an age-adjusted cumulative risk of 6.8% (95% CI, 3.2%-12.0%).
+1939 households were examined in a sizable research using data from the National Cancer Institute Database [17].
+2.6% and 7%, respectively, of the 97 individuals with MBC who had detectable BRCA2 and BRCA1 mutations.
+BRCA1 and BRCA2 mutation carriers had a greater cumulative risk of breast cancer than noncarriers did at all ages.
+Men with BRCA1 mutations had an age-adjusted cumulative breast cancer risk of 1.2% (95% CI = 0.22% to 2.8%) at age 70, while those with BRCA2 mutations had an age-adjusted cumulative risk of 6.8% (95% CI = 3.2% to 12%).
 Because our investigation was retrospective, a BRCA panel was completed on 10 of the 28 individuals, and 5 of them had negative results.
-One patient had positive BRCA 1 results and 3 patients had positive BRCA 2 results.
+One patient had positive BRCA 1 results, while three patients had positive BRCA 2 results.

-Although there are various ways that MBC might manifest, palpable breast mass is the most typical observation.18 Other less frequent symptoms include ulceration, skin retraction, and nipple discharge or bleeding.
-In more severe situations, some patients may even present with axillary lymphadenopathy.
+Although there are various ways that MBC might manifest, palpable breast mass is the most typical observation [18].
+Other less frequent symptoms include ulceration, skin retraction, and nipple discharge or bleeding.
+In more severe situations, some patients may even show up with axillary lymphadenopathy.
 Comparably, in our series, 85.7% of patients had a palpable lump in their breast as their initial complaint.
 Ninety percent of individuals receive an early-stage diagnosis.
-According to one study, the patients' diagnoses for stages 1, 2, 3, and 4 of the disease were 37%, 21%, 33%, 33%, and 9%, respectively.19 These rates were discovered to be, in our investigation, 4%, 42%, 22%, and 32%, respectively (Fig. 1).
+According to one study, the patients' diagnoses for stages 1, 2, 3, and 4 of the disease were 37%, 21%, 33%, 33%, and 9%, respectively [19].
+These rates were discovered to be, in our investigation, 4%, 42%, 22%, and 32%, respectively (Figure).

-Most of the histopathologic variations of breast cancer observed in women are also present in men, albeit at varying rates.
-Men are seldom diagnosed with DCIS, and more than 85% of breast cancer cases are invasive.20 As Table 2 illustrates, DCIS was found in just 1 patient in our investigation.
+The majority of the histopathologic variations of breast cancer observed in women are also present in men, albeit at varying rates.
+Men are seldom diagnosed with ductal carcinoma in situ (DCIS), and over 85% of BC cases are invasive [20].
+As Table 2 illustrates, ductal carcinoma in situ was found in just 1 patient in our investigation.
 One possible explanation for this could be the low rate of screening mammography among men.